yangml103/yangml103/README.md

 Facts about me:

+- Currently working in NYC as a Software Developer
 - Graduate with a degree in Neuroscience and Computer Science
 - Looking to work in Software Development or Machine Learning
-- Planning to pursue a master's degree
+- Planning to pursue a master's degree in Computer Science

 Ask me about: